Eastpoint Mall: History

-In the current location of the mall was an open mall with outdoor walk ways connecting it which included stores such as Hutzler's and Hochschild Kohn's department store.
-In the 1970s, this open mall was enclosed, thereby making the location the present enclosed mall.
-JCPenney came to the mall in 1974.
+Eastpoint Shopping Center opened on October 1, 1956 as an outdoor mall, with anchor stores Hutzler's and Hochschild Kohn's.
+In 1972, it was enclosed.
+JCPenney opened an anchor store in 1974.
 In 1981, a Record Bar store opened at the mall.
 The Hutzler's store closed in 1984 and became a food court in 1991, while Sears was also added.
 Value City and Value City Furniture later split the old Hochschild Kohn's building.
 Ames was also added as an anchor, later becoming Steve & Barry's.
 Steve & Barry's closed in 2008, becoming DSW and Shoppers World in 2010.
 DSW since closed in early 2016.
 The mall's fountain was based on Robert Woodward's El Alamein Fountain in Sydney.
-A half-dandelion version was at Towson Town Center.
 On November 2, 2017, it was announced that Sears would be closing as part of a plan to close 63 stores nationwide.
 The store closed in January 2018.

+A clearance center that sells home decor and furniture called Diamond Point Home Furnishing later opened in the former Sears.

+Value City Furniture eventually was replaced by Black Friday Outlet, a discount store that sells a wide variety of items.
+Black Friday Outlet currently operates utilizing the entirety of the former Value City Furniture building.

+It was abruptly announced on June 18, 2026 that the mall would be closing on August 31, 2026.
+As of September 1, 2026, the interior portion of the mall was closed and only select stores with outside entrances remain open at this time.